AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

 ---
 page_type: sample
-name: A Node.js & Express web app that signs in users by using Microsoft Entra External ID for Customers with MSAL Node
+name: Sign in users in a sample Node.js & Express web app by using Microsoft Entra External ID for customers
 description: This sample demonstrates a Node.js & Express web app authenticating users by using Microsoft Entra External ID for Customers with Microsoft Authentication Library for Node (MSAL Node)
 languages:
  - javascript